HIGHLIGHTS-Top trading houses at commodities conference

 Alvera sees emerging markets moving towards gas away from coal due to the cleaner advantage of gas.

-"A one percent switch from coal to gas, gives same benefit on carbon dioxide, as a 10 percent shift to renewables."
+"A one percent switch from coal to gas, gives same benefit on carbon dioxide, as a ten percent shift to renewables."

 "In Europe, demand for gas has stabilised but production is declining.
 Faced with stable demand, imports need to grow ... we can only look east or southeast like the southern corridor.